How to handle Auto login failure

 Display a login failure message to users and prompt them to reattempt login.

-Since this screen is displayed when automatic login fails, you need to disable Auto login when prompting users to reattempt login.
-To disable Auto login, set the disable_auto_login parameter to true in the query parameter of the authorization URL and redirect the user as follows.
+Since this screen is displayed when automatic login fails, you need to disable auto login when prompting users to reattempt login.
+To disable auto login, set the disable_auto_login parameter to true in the query parameter of the authorization URL and redirect the user as follows.

 https://access.line.me/oauth2/v2.1/authorize?disable_auto_login=true&response_type=code&client_id=1234567890&redirect_uri=https%3A%2F%2Fexample.com%2Fauth%3Fkey%3Dvalue&state=12345abcde&scope=profile%20openid&nonce=09876xyz